 Heart Attack Symptoms

-If you or someone else is experiencing any of these symptoms, call 911 immediately and request an ambulance for the quickest and safest transportation to the hospital.
+If you or someone near you are experiencing any of these symptoms, call 911 immediately and request an ambulance for the quickest and safest transportation to the hospital.
 Do not have a friend or family member drive you to the emergency room, and do not drive yourself.

-If you think you may have heart disease or be at risk for a heart attack, consult your primary care physician or visit UPMC’s Heart and Vascular Institute website.
+If you think you may have heart disease or be at risk for a heart attack, consult your health care provider or visit UPMC’s Heart and Vascular Institute website.